-It is surprising Leftism is not studied in its relation to Hitler.
-Without proper understanding why question nationalism?
-And brand it as ‘intolerance’?
+It is rather surprising that Leftism is left not to be studied in its relation to Hitler.
+Yet, the India’s leftists choose to question nationalism and brand it as ‘intolerance’?

-It was a Soviet Swastika used by the Red Army in their early days which was adopted by Hitler.
-Marxists deliberately spread a lie that Hitler took it from a Church so that his relation to Marxism could be obfuscated.
-It is a basic Marxist trait to brush the inconvenient under the carpet.
-Ask any Indian communist about their relation to Naxalism, they promptly deny there was any.
+It was a Soviet Swastika used by the Red Army on their flag in their early days which was adopted by Hitler.
+Marxists deliberately spread a lie that Hitler took it from ‘a Church’ so that his relation to Marxism could be obfuscated.
+It is an elementary Marxist trait to brush the inconvenient under the carpet.
+Ask any Indian communist about their relation to Naxalism.
+They promptly deny there was any.

-Hitler was a staunch Socialist-Marxist and proclaimed: “I have learned a great deal from Marxism and do not hesitate to admit.”
+Though we are made to believe otherwise, Hitler in original was a staunch Socialist-Marxist.
+He had proclaimed: “I have learned a great deal from Marxism and do not hesitate to admit.”

 The National Socialism when stretched to authoritarian ultra-nationalism is called ‘Fascism’, characterized by dictatorial power, forcible suppression of any opposition to socialism and strong regimentation of society and of the economy.

 The term ‘Fascism’ came from Mussolini.
 The Italian term fascismo derived from Roman fascio littorio means ‘a bundle of rods tied to an axe’.
-This was an ancient Roman symbol of the authority of the civil magistrate.
-Marxists brushed Fascism under the carpet and ensured it was placed on the far right within the traditional left-right spectrum.
-Yet it has nothing to do with the right-wing political believers.
-Just because Hitler went ahead on Marxist road much beyond Marx does not mean that his fascism was something opposite to Marxism.
-This again has been a fallacious propaganda by communists.
-Anything having a Marxist base and support is fascist and Nazi in character.
+This was an ancient Roman symbol of the authority of civil magistrate.
+Characteristic of Marxists, they brushed Fascism under the carpet in course of time and ensured it was placed on the ‘far right’ within the traditional left-right spectrum.
+Fascism as generally believed has nothing to do with the right-wing political activists.
+Just because Hitler went ahead on Marxist road much beyond Marx did not mean his fascism was anything opposite to Marxism.
+This again has been a fallacious propaganda by communists, while anything having a Marxist base and support when carefully examined should actually be fascist and Nazi in character.

 Hitler once told Otto Wagener, his economic advisor, that problem with Communists was they had never even read Marx.
-He stated plainly whole of his National Socialism was based on Marx.
+He stated plainly and emphatically whole of his National Socialism was based on Marx.

-Socialism is defined technically as public ownership of the means of production, and instead of doing what Stalin did to purge capitalists, Hitler, a staunch Marxist and an opponent of capitalism, committed himself to simply confiscating their capital.
+‘Socialism’ is defined technically as public ownership of the means of production, and instead of doing what Stalin did to purge capitalists, Hitler being a staunch Marxist and constant opponent of capitalism, committed himself to simply confiscating their capital.
 Hitler declared the economy could easily be controlled simply by dispossessing the capitalist class of their ‘means of production’, i.e. their capital.

 In a speech in Munich in August 1920, Hitler thundered: “If we are socialists we must definitely be anti-semites”, i.e. against Jews and Arabs.